-Planning Grants: range between $5,000 and $10,000 and are available to conduct a strategic planning process to organize and initiate a community-based local college acces network (LCAN).
-Pending the availability of funds, Planning Grants will be awarded in Fall 2013. *After Round 8 - Fall 2013, Planning Grants will be accepted year-round on a rolling basis.
-To learn more or apply for a planning grant visit www.micollegeaccess.org/grants/planning-grant.
+- LCAN Planning Grants: range between $5,000 and $10,000 and are available to conduct a strategic planning process to organize and initiate a community-based local college access network (LCAN).
+Planning Grants are accepted year-round on a rolling basis.
+To learn more or apply for a planning grant visit www.micollegeaccess.org/lcan/grants/planning-grant.

 - LCAN Implementation Grants: of up to $60,000 over two years ($30,000 annually) are available to launch and support community-based local college access networks (LCANs).
 Grants are reviewed throughout the year.
 Please work with your primary staff contact to get a better understanding of when your grant application may be reviewed.
 To learn more or apply for an implementation grant visit www.micollegeaccess.org/lcan/grants/implementation-grant.

 - LCAN Continuous Improvement Grants: of up to $25,000 are available to support, grow and promote the sustainability of community-based local college access networks (LCANs) over the course of 12 months.
 As communities are ready for this grant, they are invited to apply by the Michigan College Access Network.
 Those LCANs that are invited to apply will have implemented the collective impact framework.
 Please contact your LCAN's geographic representative on MCAN's staff to discuss an invitation.
 Uninvited applications cannot be entered into the online grant submission system.
 Continuous Improvement Grants will be accepted on a rolling basis.
 To learn more or apply for a Continuous Improvement Grant visit www.micollegeaccess.org/lcan/grants/continuous-improvement.